rameshnstr/weather-forecast/README.md

 ## Weather Forecast

 This is an API wrapper for openweathermap.org which provides access to weather data.
 It shows the five day weather forecast details.
+Enter the city name in the text box and search it, the five day weather report will be displayed.

 ## The returned data contains elements such as: